 Say you booked a last minute trip to Japan.
-Then, soon after that, you quickly realize that you don’t speak a word of Japanese (let alone a hundred words).
+Then, soon after that, you quickly realize that you don’t know any Japanese words (let alone a hundred words).
 For all of you people out there (or, for all of you beginners of Japanese out there), this list is for you.
 These 100 words will get you through an untold number of situations, problems, and feelings, just by knowing these all-important words.
-I’m not saying that there aren’t any other important words out there (and I hope you add to the list by commenting below), but I do think this list of 100 words will get you really, really far if you are, for some reason, only limited to learning 100 words.
+I’m not saying that there aren’t any other important words out there (and I hope you add to the list by commenting below), but I do think this list of 100 Japanese words will get you really, really far if you are, for some reason, only limited to learning 100 words.
 Enjoy!

 Having trouble pronouncing these “crazy” Japanese words?
 Try out some of the free lessons on TextFugu to become a Japanese pronunciation master.